-Date: From: To: Farmers' Market Manager Re: Changes to the Food Premises Regulation in regards to Farmers' Markets There are changes you need to know about in a provincial regulation concerning food safety.
-These changes have affected the public health inspection process.
-This will affect your responsibilities as a farmers' market manager and the responsibilities of individual farmers' markets food vendors.
-On June 15, 2006, the Ontario Minister of Health and Long-Term Care announced amendments to Regulation 562 (Food Premises) under the Health Protection and Promotion Act (HPPA).
-These amendments exempt farmers' market food vendors from the Food Premises Regulation.
-With these changes, farmers' markets are now considered exempt from the Food Premises Regulation if this condition is met: The majority of vendors operating the stalls at the market are producers of farm products who are primarily selling or offering for sale their own products.
+Date: From: To: Farmers' Market Manager Re: Changes to the Food Premises Regulation in regards to Farmers' Markets change are changes you need to know about in a provincial regulation concerning food safety.
+These es have affected the public health inspection process.
+This will affect your responsibilities as a s' market manager and the responsibilities of individual farmers' markets food vendors.
+Regula ne 15, 2006, the Ontario Minister of Health and Long-Term Care announced amendments to ation 562 (Food Premises) under the Health Protection and Promotion Act (HPPA).
+These Iments exempt farmers' market food vendors from the Food Premises Regulation. nese changes, farmers' markets are now considered exempt from the Food Premises Regulation condition is met: • The majority of vendors operating the stalls at the market are producers of farm products who are primarily selling or offering for sale their own products.
 Farmers' market operators may be asked to provide evidence of their market's exemption status to Public Health staff.
-Standards will remain high for food safety: Farmers' market food vendors must continue to ensure that the food is manufactured, processed, prepared, stored, handled, displayed, distributed, transported, sold or offered for sale in a manner that ensures the product is not a health hazard.
-Public health staff continue to have a duty and responsibility to assess and, where needed, to prevent, reduce, or eliminate health hazards under the HPPA.
-Farmers' market food vendors must inform Public Health Units in advance when they plan to begin operating.
-It is still against the law to sell uninspected meats, unpasteurized milk, or ungraded eggs.
-We believe that food safety is everyone's responsibility.
-We hope that through our food safety outreach and education programs, we can continue to work together to minimize any potential risk of unsafe food.
-We look forward to having a dialogue with you to ensure you have a safe and successful experience.
-For further information, please call at
+Standa ards will remain high for food safety: • Farmers' market food vendors must continue to ensure that the food is manufactured, processed, prepared, stored, handled, displayed, distributed, transported, sold or offered for sale in a manner that ensures the product is not a health hazard. • Public health staff continue to have a duty and responsibility to assess and, where needed, to prevent, reduce, or eliminate health hazards under the HPPA. • Farmers' market food vendors must inform Public Health Units in advance when they plan to begin operating. • It is still against the law to sell uninspected meats, unpasteurized milk, or ungraded eggs. lieve that food safety is everyone's responsibility.
+We hope that through our food safety outreach ducation programs, we can continue to work together to minimize any potential risk of unsafe We loo ok forward to having a dialogue with you to ensure you have a safe and successful experience.
+For fu ther information, please call at Yours Sincerely,